desp0916/LearnStorm/README.md

 # Learning Apache Storm

-There are two Storm topologies for ELK stack.
+There are two Storm topologies for [ELK stack](https://www.elastic.co/products).

   - [LogAnalyzer](src/main/java/com/pic/ala/LogAnalyzer.java): You can use it to ingest log stream from general Logstash json output through Kafka to Elasticsearch.
   - [ApLogAnalyzer](src/main/java/com/pic/ala/ApLogAnalyzer.java): It is similar to the above one.
 Use it to ingest log stream from customized Logstash json output through Kafka to Elasticsearch.

-The data flow is:
+The overall data flow works as the following diagram:

 ```
 log stream ==> Logstash ==> Kafka ==> Storm Topology ==> Elasticsearch